Recurrence Rates for INP104 for the Acute Treatment of Migraine: Results from the Phase 3 STOP 301 Open-Label Study

 posted in Presentations by Brooke Eger

-Authors: Stewart J. Tepper, MD, Jessica Ailani, MD, Sheena K. Aurora, MD, Stephen B. Shrewsbury, MB ChB
+Authors: Stewart J. Tepper, MD, Jessica Ailani, MD, TinaMarie Lieu, PhD, Sheena K. Aurora, MD, Stephen B. Shrewsbury, MB ChB

-Recurrence of migraine headache is common with acute treatment (particularly with the triptan class) and is associated with potential development of medication overuse in some patients.
+Introduction: Recurrence of migraine headache is common with acute treatment and is associated with potential development of medication overuse in some patients.
 Intravenous dihydroergotamine mesylate (DHE) has been associated with a low risk of migraine recurrence.
-We evaluated self-reported recurrence and sustained pain freedom rates over 24 and 52 weeks with nasal DHE delivered with Precision Olfactory Delivery (POD®) technology, INP104.
+We evaluated self-reported recurrence and sustained pain freedom rates over 24 and 52 weeks withnasal DHE delivered with Precision Olfactory Delivery (POD®) technology, INP104.

-To evaluate self-reported sustained pain freedom rates and headache recurrence rates for INP104 by conducting a post hoc analysis of exploratory efficacy data from the STOP 301 study.
+Objective: To evaluate self-reported sustained pain freedom rates and headache recurrence rates for INP104 in STOP 301.
 (Clinicaltrials.gov identifier NCT03557333).

-The STOP 301 study was a pivotal, interventional, open-label, Phase 3 study assessing the safety, tolerability, and exploratory efficacy of INP104 over 24 or 52 weeks.
-In total, 354 patients comprised the full safety set (FSS; i.e., all patients who were enrolled and received at least 1 dose of INP104) and were treated with INP104 (1.45 mg) in the 24-week period.
+Methods: The STOP 301 study was a pivotal, interventional, open-label, Phase 3 study assessing the safety, tolerability, and exploratory efficacy of INP104 over 24 or 52 weeks.
+In total, 354 patients comprised the full safety set (FSS; i.e., all patients who enrolled and received ≥ 1 dose of INP104 1.45 mg) and were treated in the 24-week period.
 Recurrence was defined as the onset of a new headache prior to 24 or 48 hours post-dose in patients who were pain-free at 2 hours post-dose.